kmussel/kincurrent-api/README.md

 Kincurrent
 ==========

 What is this?
 Basically it's a social api.
-You can create users, groups and post to streams.
+You can create users, groups and also post to streams.

+It uses EventSourcing to keep track of every change made to the state of the application.
+These events are then published to a queue using Rabbitmq either synchronously or asynchronously depending on which service you want to use.
+The subscribers then take the events and create the objects in the graph database.

 Technologies:
-Sinatra  (Probably would have been easier to use Rails but wanted to try it out)
+Sinatra  (Probably would have been easier to use Rails but wanted to try it with this)
 OrientDB (http://www.orientechnologies.com/  Great Graph/Document database)
 Postgres
 RabbitMQ  (http://www.rabbitmq.com/)
 Torquebox (http://torquebox.org/    all-in-one environment, built upon the latest JBoss AS Java application server and JRuby)

-For postgres I'm using Datamapper (http://datamapper.org/)
+For Postgres I'm using Datamapper (http://datamapper.org/)
 For OrientDB I'm using Oriented (github.com/kmussel/oriented)